nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ## 4. Allocate compute resources with process directives

-We've covered how to control what compute environment Nextflow is going to use to run the worfklow, so now the next logical question is, how do we control the resources (CPU, memory etc) that will be allocated?
+We've covered how to control what compute environment Nextflow is going to use to run the workflow, so now the next logical question is, how do we control the resources (CPU, memory etc) that will be allocated?

 The answer may not surprise you; it's process directives again.